-For complete performance measures and targets see Appendix B - Pavement and Bridge.
+For complete infrastructure condition performance measures and targets for ARDOT and MoDOT see Appendix B - Pavement and Bridges.

 SYSTEM RELIABILITY AND CMAQ

 System reliability on the Interstate and non-Interstate NHS is assessed using FHWA's National Performance Management Research Data Set (NPMRDS) for travel time reliability and freight movement.
 Travel time reliability is defined as the ratio of the longer travel time (80th percentile) to a normal travel time (50th percentile).
 Roadway segments that have a travel time reliability greater than 1.5 are considered unreliable.
 Freight reliability is based on the truck travel time reliability index that is defined as the 95th percentile truck travel time divided by the 50th percentile truck travel time.